 - Communication Tools: Communication tools are increasingly found in every single workplace because of their efficiency, tracking, and flexibility.
 Some popular examples are Slack, Discord, and Google Workspace.
 These tools focus on direct communication or group communication, instant messaging, and file sharing.

-- Meeting Tools: Meeting software has been another universal adoption since the covid-19 pandemic.
+- Meeting Tools: Meeting software has been another universal adoption since the COVID-19 pandemic.
 This category focuses on video calling, conferencing, and meetings.
 The most well-known options are Zoom, Google Meet, and Microsoft Teams.
 This is the most important software for any remote workspace, and it enables people to connect from anywhere over a crisp video call.
-Microsoft teams offer video calling, but their product is more of a workspace suite of tools rather than a singular meeting software.
+Microsoft Teams offers video calling, but their product is more of a workspace suite of tools rather than a singular meeting software.

 - Collaboration Tools: Ideascale Whiteboard is a tool that focuses on asynchronous and real-time visual collaboration.
 Most online whiteboards focus on just collaborative value, but Ideascale Whiteboard integrates integrated task management into our service to provide a holistic collaboration experience for your team.
 A couple of tools to look into here could be Ideascale Whiteboard or Butter.